josephkb87/PythonSQLDB/README.md

 # PySQLDB

-This Repo IS NOT a Matlab_Jupyter_NoteBooks_Octave Repo, for the one that has worked examples go to the [JuMatOct](https://github.com/josephkb87/JuMatOct)
+We look at the basics on Python Using SQL DataBase.

-This Repo IS NOT a Matlab_Octave Repo, for the one that has worked examples go to the [Matlab_Octave](https://github.com/josephkb87/Matlab_Octave)
+The Repo IS NOT a Matlab_Jupyter_NoteBooks_Octave Repo, for the Matlab_Jupyter_NoteBooks_Octave with worked examples go [here](https://github.com/josephkb87/JuMatOct)

-This repo looks at the basics on Python Using SQL DataBase
+The Repo IS NOT a Matlab_Octave Repo, the one Matlab_Octave with worked examples go  [here](https://github.com/josephkb87/Matlab_Octave) as

 #  Requirements
  * Install [SSMS](https://docs.microsoft.com/en-us/sql/ssms) if you donot have it already